-Please tell us about your experience.
-Your stories are extremely valuable—particularly for patients who are considering treatment or those who have already started.
-If chosen, your story may appear on XELJANZ.com and/or in other marketing materials.
+Share your story and help other adults learn about your experiences with moderate to severe rheumatoid arthritis and XELJANZ/XELJANZ XR.
+Learning about your experience with XELJANZ/XELJANZ XR may be helpful for patients who are considering treatment or have already started.
+If selected, your story may appear on XELJANZ.com, and/or in other marketing materials.

 IMPORTANT SAFETY INFORMATION & INDICATION